 The White Coat Investor: A Doctor’s Guide to Personal Finance and Investing

 This book sheds light on what physicians, dentists, residents, medical students and other professionals in the medical field face financially.
 Although this makes our list of the best books for doctors, pretty much everyone could benefit from Dr. James M. Dahle’s perspective on investing and personal finance.
+I’ve personally read this book, found it insightful on how to invest for the future!

 The book points out how doctors receive a high quality and intensive medical education but have little or no education in financial matters, investing, taxes, insurance, and the likes.
 This book teaches you what you didn’t learn in medical school on how to be financially responsible.
 It offers lessons on wealth building, getting out of loans, avoiding scams, and a whole lot of other financial education topics.
 It is a straightforward book with concise points and an easy-to-understand format so that even those with little to no prior understanding of finance or money matters can understand.